Madabaru/amazon-managed-service-for-apache-flink-examples/java/Iceberg/S3TableSink/README.md

 This example demonstrate how to use
 [Flink Iceberg Sink Connector](https://iceberg.apache.org/docs/latest/flink-writes/) with S3 Tables.

 For simplicity, the application generates synthetic data, random stock prices, internally.
-Data is generated as AVRO Generic Record, simulating a real source, for example a Kafka Source, that receives records serialized with AVRO.
+Data is generated as AVRO Generic Record, simulating a real source, e.g. a Kafka Source, that receives records serialized with AVRO.

 ### Prerequisites